vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ## File options

 `livedata=xxx` – name relative or absolute path to your own private LIVEDATA folder.
 Do not add trailing / on this path.
 Recommended is you use `RAWDATA/yourbotfolder/LIVEDATA` to keep all your data in one place.

-You can have your own live data, yet use ChatScripts default LIVEDATA/SYSTEM and LIVEDATA/ENGLISH by providing paths to the "system=" and "english=" parameters as well as the "livedata=" parameter.
+You can have your own live data, yet use ChatScripts default `LIVEDATA/SYSTEM` and `LIVEDATA/ENGLISH` by providing paths to the `system=` and `english=` parameters as well as the `livedata=` parameter.

 `users=xxx` – name relative or absolute path to where you want the USERS folder to be.
 Do not add trailing /.